-The corporate tax rate is 35%.
-For tax year 2014 the rate will be reduced to 34%.
-Subject to specified conditions, small companies may be taxed at 25%.
-The alternative minimum tax is 0.5% of the company declared turnover, but loss making resident companies are exempt under certain conditions.
-Certain revenue streams attract fixed tax i.e. exports, dividends, property income and trading.
+The corporate tax rate is 33%.
+Subject to specified conditions, small companies are taxed at 25%.
+Certain revenue streams attract fixed tax i.e. exports, dividends, and trading.
 Taxes are payable on a quarterly basis in the case of income which is not applicable to fixed tax.
 Employers are required to withhold income tax from the salary of employees who draw salary above the exemption threshold.